clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

      return ret;

 #.
-Full sample application with compiling flags
+A full sample application with compiling flags:

-   Create a new file test.c  add the following code.
+   Create a new file test.c and add the following code:

    ::